 ARI is a leading advocate for the rights of people with autism and a unique resource for individuals with ASD, their families and care providers, healthcare professionals and, last but certainly not least, researchers hoping to change the future of autism diagnosis, treatment and care.

-ARI relies on donations from people like you to fund its mission and research efforts—and never accepts funding from special-interest groups.
+ARI is dedicated to developing a standard of care for individuals with autism spectrum disorders and their families.
+To do this, we rely on the generosity of donations from people like you to fund its mission and research efforts.
+ARI never accepts funding from special interest groups.

 Charity Navigator — an influential charity assessment website offering ratings on about 8,000 charities — has given ARI its highest four-star rating for fiscal management, accountability, and transparency.